explorer436/explorer-git-repo/HelpfulTools.md

 Miscellaneous :

-* Calibre ebook viewer
+* Calibre ebook editor and viewer

 -----------------------------------------------------------------------------------------

 Windows:
 -----------
-Git + Good git interface for Windows
+* Git + Good git interface for Windows

-Text editors : Notepad++ - plugins: Compare plugin,XML tools plugin,
+* Text editors :
+	* Notepad++ - plugins: Compare plugin,XML tools plugin,
-               Vim
+	* Vim

-7 zip
+* 7 zip
-Console Emulation program - ConEmu
+* Console Emulation program - ConEmu

 Linux:
 -----------
 * Git + Good git interface for Linux -
-       gitg (lighter and faster - lets us stage individual lines and chunks) GitAhead
+	* gitg (lighter and faster - lets us stage individual lines and chunks)
+	* GitAhead

 * Ghostwriter - good editor to work with markdown files. formats them exactly the way github expects.

-* Directory navigators - Broot
+* Directory navigators

-* Text editors - Geany
+	* Broot

-* IDEs -
+* IDEs
-       Visual Studio Code
-       Tmux + FuzzyFinder (CntrlP ?) for Vim - seen great examples online.
-Question is : is this for me?
-       Eclipse
+	* See common section above.

-* File managers - Thunar
+* File managers
+	* Thunar
-                PCManFM
+	* PCManFM
-                Vifm is a curses based vi[m] like file manager extended with some useful ideas from mutt.
+	* Vifm is a curses based vi[m] like file manager extended with some useful ideas from mutt.
 If you use vi[m], vifm gives you complete keyboard control over your files without having to learn a new set of commands.
 It goes not just about vi[m] like keybindings, but also about modes, options, registers, commands and other things you might already like in vi[m].

-* System Monitors - HTop
+* System Monitors
+	* HTop

-* Screenshot utility - Flameshot
+* Screenshot utility
+	* Flameshot

-* Graphics tools - Blender
+* Graphics tools
+	* Blender (never used)
-                 Pinta
+	* Pinta (never used)
-                 Gimp
+	* Gimp (never used)

+* Office suites
-* Office suites - Libre office
+	* Libre office
-                Open office
+	* Open office
-                Calligra
+	* Calligra
-                wps office?
+	* wps office?

 * pdf arranger (to work with pdf documents - joining multiple pdf documents into one)

 * GNU web browser - to keep firefox and regular surfing separate

-* arcolinux-meta-fun
+* Nitrogen - wallpaper utility tool.
+Generally, there are great wallpapers on unsplash.com

 -----------------------------------------------------------------------------------------